dougeby/IntuneDocs/intune/apps-prepare-mobile-application-management.md

 ---
 # required metadata

-title: Decide how to prepare apps for mobile application management with Microsoft Intune | Microsoft Docs
+title: Decide how to prepare apps for mobile application management with Microsoft Intune
 description: The information in this topic helps you decide when you should use the App wrapping tool and the App SDK to enable your custom line-of-business apps to use the mobile app management policies.
 keywords:
 author: mtillman